KM3NeT/KM3io.jl/docs/src/examples/footprint.md

 bases = filter(isbasemodule, detector)
 ```

-Finally create an array of x and y coordinates and plot the footprint:
+Finally create an array of x and y coordinates and plot the footprint
+including the string identifiers:

 ```@example 1
 xy = [(b.pos.x, b.pos.y) for b in bases]
 scatter!(ax, xy)
+annotation!(ax, xy, text=["$(b.location.string)" for b in bases])

 fig
 ```